data2al icon data2al Snowflake, Databricks, and SQL Engineering

 • schema management implications

-Strong answers usually recognize that loading data well involves more than triggering ingest.
-It also involves designing for repeatability, troubleshooting, and downstream trust.
+Loading data well involves more than triggering ingest.
+It also means designing for repeatability, troubleshooting, and downstream trust.

 Common ingestion tradeoffs